How to detect React on any website

 React vs Preact

 Preact is a smaller React-compatible library.
-Its bundle is visibly tiny and paths reference `node_modules/preact/`.
-If you see `preact/compat` in the sourcemap, the site is using Preact with a React compatibility shim.
+Its bundle is visibly tiny (3-10 KB instead of React's 50+ KB) and paths reference `node_modules/preact/`.
+If you see `preact/compat` in the sourcemap, the site is using Preact with a React compatibility shim — the developer wrote React-shaped code but ships Preact's runtime, which is a deliberate size-optimisation choice common on marketing sites and small SDKs.

 React vs React Native Web